Targetless LiDAR-Camera Calibration with Neural Gaussian Splatting: Introduction

 \section{Introduction}

-Recent advances in novel view synthesis (NVS) have enabled increasingly sophisticated reconstruction of 3D scenes from 2D images.
-In particular, the emergence of Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233dgs} has significantly improved rendering fidelity, with 3DGS additionally offering faster rendering than earlier approaches~\cite{levoy1996light, gortler1996lumigraph, davis2012unstructured}.

-Despite these innovations, achieving higher rendering quality and precise 3D geometry often requires multi-sensor fusion, such as the integration of LiDAR and multiple cameras.
-This complementary fusion provides richer and more accurate spatial information.
-Recent studies~\cite{zhou2024drivinggaussian, cui2024letsgo, zhao2024tclc, chen2025omnire} have reported substantial performance gains, especially in NVS tasks.
+\IEEEPARstart{R}{ecent} advances in Novel View Synthesis (NVS) have enabled increasingly sophisticated reconstruction of 3D scenes from 2D images~\cite{levoy1996light, gortler1996lumigraph,mildenhall2020nerf,kerbl20233dgs}.
+Despite these innovations, achieving higher rendering quality and precise 3D geometry often requires accurate geometry using multi-sensor fusion, such as the integration of LiDAR and multiple cameras.
+This complementary fusion provides richer and more accurate spatial information, and recent studies~\cite{zhao2024tclc, chen2025omnire} have reported substantial performance gains, especially in NVS tasks.

-However, neural rendering techniques in multi-sensor setups rely heavily on accurate knowledge of each sensor’s mounting position and orientation, commonly referred to as sensor extrinsics.
-These parameters are not necessarily static, and even slight mechanical vibrations, thermal expansion, or physical impacts can cause subtle shifts in sensor positioning over time, leading to misalignment and necessitating periodic re-calibration.
+However, neural rendering techniques in multi-sensor setups rely heavily on accurate knowledge of each sensor’s mounting position and orientation, known as sensor extrinsics.
+These parameters are not necessarily static.
+Over time, even slight mechanical vibrations, thermal expansion, or physical impacts can induce subtle shifts in sensor positioning, resulting in misalignment and the need for periodic recalibration.

-Target-based calibration methods~\cite{zhang2004extrinsic, geiger2012automatic, mirzaei20123d, pandey2010extrinsic, unnikrishnan2005fast} are widely adopted as a standard solution.
+Target-based calibration methods~\cite{zhang2004extrinsic, geiger2012automatic, mirzaei20123d} are widely adopted as a standard solution.
 For instance, placing checkerboard patterns or spherical reflectors within the shared field of view enables accurate pose estimation.
 While effective, this approach can require costly infrastructure or large-scale target installations, especially in systems with multiple sensors or wide baselines.
 Moreover, even carefully calibrated target-based methods often struggle to align LiDAR and camera data at far distances, limiting their utility in real-world scenarios.